Mini-Project 2: MDB Socials

 yarn install

-expo install
+npx expo install

-expo start
+npx expo start

 In this project, the screens and navigation stack have been set up for you!
 You’ll need to implement navigation between screens (refer to Project 2).
 You’ll also need to use state and effect hooks (refer to Project 1 & Lesson 1).

-Because we’re now using TypeScript (which integrates nicely with React Navigation), you should be able to see auto-completed function suggestions on the route and navigation props that we used in Project 2!
+Because we’re now using TypeScript (which integrates nicely with React Navigation), you should be able to see auto-completed function suggestions on the route

 You’ll need to read over documentation for both Firebase and several third-party component libraries (date picker, image picker, etc.) - details are provided in the starter code comments.
 Note that the starter code already contains all of the libraries that you’ll need to create this app - you shouldn’t need to install any external libraries, like Firebase, using Yarn!